MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/introduction-to-the-irs-forms.md

 There are many other types of 1099 forms, each with its own rules and requirements.
 You can find a complete list of 1099 forms and instructions on the IRS website.

 > [!NOTE]
-> This guidance is not intended as comprehensive instruction for tax reporting.
+> This guidance isn't intended as comprehensive instruction for tax reporting.
 Before making your final calculations, it's advisable to seek advice from your tax consultant, accountant, and representatives from the IRS.

 > [!IMPORTANT]
-> This functionality described here is active from [!INCLUDE[prod_short](../../includes/prod_short.md)] version 24.0 and it requires manual activation on the **Feature Management** page.
-Once, user activates it, the old [1099 functionality](set-up-use-irs1099-form.md) will be deactivated.
+> The functionality described here is active from [!INCLUDE[prod_short](../../includes/prod_short.md)] version 24.0 and it requires manual activation on the **Feature Management** page.
+Once, the user activates it, the old [1099 functionality](set-up-use-irs1099-form.md) will be deactivated.
 This is the one direction process.

 This feature is integrated with IRS and it will not print 1099 forms on preprinted original IRS 1099 forms.
 Instead, [!INCLUDE[prod_short](../../includes/prod_short.md)] will submit 1099 forms through integration with IRS and send Copy Bs to vendors as printed **Copy Substitutions** printed on plain paper.